karmasakshi/jet/README.md

 ### Manage icons

 Jet uses [Material Symbols](https://fonts.google.com/icons?icon.style=Rounded) for icons.
-Instead of downloading the entire font, each icon is explicitly specified in [index.html](./src/index.html) and the custom font is preloaded for performance.
+Instead of downloading the entire font, each icon is explicitly specified in [index.html](./src/index.html) and the resulting custom font is preloaded for performance.
 To add or remove icons:

-- Update the icon names alphabetically in the `<link>` element, as specified [here](https://developers.google.com/fonts/docs/material_symbols#optimize_the_icon_font)
+- Update the icon names **alphabetically** in the `<link>` element (read more about this requirement [here](https://developers.google.com/fonts/docs/material_symbols#optimize_the_icon_font))
 - Build the project
 - Copy the custom font URL from `./dist/jet/browser/index.html` to [index.html](./src/index.html) for preloading